 Causes and consequences of this scenario

 This legal complication between state and tribes is caused by a legislature that accepts money from casinos in other states with the goal to keep Texas without casinos.
-The current Texas governor received its largest donation from the WinStar Casino in Oklahoma, and the purpose is obvious, maintain or increase the yearly $3 billion spending from Texas citizens that play across border on casinos from neighboring states.
+The current Texas governor received its largest donation from the WinStar Casino in Oklahoma, and the purpose is obvious, maintain or increase the nearly $3 billion spending from Texas citizens that play across the border on casinos from neighboring states.

 Types of Gambling in Texas

 Finally, what is it possible to gamble in Texas?
-Apart from the few and distant casinos, the restrictions leave available bingo, when offered by charities, and greyhound and horse racing, available in 8 tracks across the state with onsite wagering.
+Apart from the few and distant casinos, the restrictions leave available bingo, when offered by charities, and greyhound and horse racing, available in 8 tracks across the state with on-site wagering.

 The land-based casinos can be used at age 21, and the other forms of gambling in Texas include pari-mutuel betting which is available to players at 21 as well.
 There are several different tracks around the state where players will have horse racing bets to be made.

 As mentioned above, Charity Bingo is one of the few choices for players who are 18 and over.
 The lottery is also offered in Texas as well as 36 other states.
 Players in Texas can pick from games like Powerball, Mega Millions, Pick 3, Pick 4, Scratchers, Cash 5, Lotto Texas and other options as well.